How do I apply for GSI?

 How much does it cost?

-The cost to participate in the GSI Jamaica experience is $250 plus airfare and a passport for undergraduates and $500 plus airfare and a passport for alumni.
+The cost to participate in the GSI Jamaica experience for March 2023 is $100 plus airfare, a passport and miscellaneous expenses for undergraduates.
+It is $500 plus airfare, a passport and miscellaneous expenses for alumni.
 Your fees include food, lodging, insurance and all activities.

 How many people go on the trips?